-KENNETH KELZER Novato, California
+Kenneth Kelzer Novato, California

-When I think about lucid dreaming I think about a vast universe.
+When I think about lucid dreaming I think about a vast universe, so vast that everything we say here today has to be qualified.
 In particular, I think about Christopher Columbus and regard his epic voyage as a perfect metaphor for what we are attempting to do in exploring the lucid dream state.
 When Columbus discovered a new world (new to Europeans) there were many ramifications of his discovery.
 I have always been intrigued by the maps that appear in our history books, maps of the new world that originated in the sixteenth and seventeenth centuries, attempts on the part of those early cartographers to begin to describe and delineate what the explorers were discovering.
-Some of those early maps had some degree of accuracy and some were intriguingly misshapen.
-I think it is important for us to keep this metaphor in mind as we approach the vast spectrum of lucid dreaming which we are beginning to explore.
-I would like to discuss one end of this vast spectrum, the end that constitutes one of my primary areas of interest, namely the lucid dream as mystical experience.
+Some of those early maps had some degree of accuracy and some of them were intriguingly misshapen.
+I think it is important for us to keep this metaphor in mind as we approach the vast spectrum of lucid dreaming which we are attempting to explore.

+I would like to discuss one end of this vast spectrum today, the end that constitutes one of my primary areas of interest, namely the lucid dream as mystical experience.
 I have for some time been intrigued by a book written by Evans-Wentz, Tibetan Yoga and Secret Doctrines.
-It contains an interesting section, fifteen or twenty pages in length, on the Yoga of the Dream State, the oldest known treatise that we have from any culture on the subject of lucid dreaming.
-While we have numerous brief and scattered references to lucid dreaming from other sources, Evans-Wentz's book is the first text from any culture that attempts to talk about dream lucidity in length and in depth.
+Some you may know about this book. of interesting section, fifteen or twenty pages in length, on the Yoga of theDream State, the oldest known treatise that we have from any culture on the subject of lucid dreaming.
+While we have numerous brief and scattered references to lucid dreaming from other sources, Evans-Wentz book is the first text from any culture that attempts to talk about dream lucidity in length and in depth.
 I began re-reading some of his treatise, written very succinctly, just this morning, and I found that I really felt that I understood many portions of the text, and that they made a lot of sense to me.
-I remembered that when I had read this same material ten years ago it had felt very strange, dull and foreign.
+I remembered that when I had read this same material ten years ago it felt very strange, dull and foreign.
 Something happens to a person in his or her capacity to understand esoteric ideas.
 After we've had certain types of experiences we are better able to understand esoteric writings that once seemed totally foreign.